Winsensid/AzurePipelineDemo/README.md

 # AzurePipelineDemo

-A tiny static web project you can deploy to Tomcat and use to practice Azure Pipelines.
+A tiny static web project you can deploy to Tomcat and use to practice Azure Pipeline.

 A tiny static web project you can deploy to Tomcat and use to practice Azure Pipelines.